 But Chiang Mai people are resilient and caring, and many individuals and businesses, already suffering from the downturn themselves, have spontaneously set up free food stalls to help those in dire need.

 When we heard of the first such initiative, we immediately contacted Kenneth Rimdahl, the owner of Monsoon Tea, a social enterprise with a big heart for the local community.
 They produce ‘forest friendly tea’ and run a restaurant with a tea-themed menu.

-Each day Monsoon Tea prepares 200 freshly cooked nutritious meals free to those in need at a cost of 30 THB (0,80 EUR) per meal.
-130 meals are distributed at the restaurant and 70 meals are sent to the Srimongkol Community in Chiang Mai.
+Each day Monsoon Tea prepared 200 freshly cooked nutritious meals free to those in need at an average cost of 30 THB (0,80 EUR) per meal.
+Initially, 130 meals were distributed at the restaurant and 70 meals were sent to the Srimongkol Community in Chiang Mai.

 And since starting this campaign some of our existing projects, helping migrant workers, their families, and refugees, have contacted us with their emergency food needs.
 So we are now also providing emergency food packages for about 2100 people who are no longer able to work to feed their families or able to leave their camps for work.

 Rice rice and cooking oil for 3 months.
 Click here to find out more about this Partner.

 4 months supply of rice, cooking oil, canned fish, eggs and noodles for 10 of the worst hit families of students of the school.
 Click here to find out more about this Partner.

 To provide 200 free freshly cooked nutritious meals to the local population of Chiang Mai that have been severely affected by the economic downturn.

 To provide emergency food support for 2100 refugees, migrant workers and the poorest students’ families at 4 of our existing projects.